FlipsideCrypto/ethereum-models/models/doc_descriptions/complete_lending/complete_lending_column_docs.md

 {% docs complete_lending_borrow_rate_mode %}

 The rate mode the user is swapping from.
 Stable: 1, Variable: 2.
 Borrowers can switch between the stable and variable rate at any time.
 Stable rates act as a fixed rate in the short-term, but can be re-balanced in the long-term in response to changes in market conditions.
-The variable rate is the rate based on the offer and demand in Aave or Spark.
+The variable rate is the rate based on the offer and demand.
 The stable rate, as its name indicates, will remain pretty stable and its the best option to plan how much interest you will have to pay.
 The variable rate will change over time and could be the optimal rate depending on market conditions.

 {% enddocs %}